DataDog/documentation/content/en/api_catalog/add_entries.md

 API Catalog uses APM instrumentation for distributed tracing to automatically discover endpoints your Datadog organization.
 For instrumented services with supported libraries, endpoints are automatically populated into API Catalog.

-Register auto-discovered endpoints, or upload an OpenAPI file to benefit the full value of the API Catalog.
+Register auto-discovered endpoints, or upload an OpenAPI file to benefit from the full value of API Catalog.

 ## Register auto-discovered endpoints